 Non-negotiable Design Features versus Negotiable Design Principles

-The design features of ML-PBL are non-negotiable and framed the initial, first year, materials.
+The design features of the ML-PBL curriculum are non-negotiable and framed the initial, first year, materials.
 The design features inform the teacher materials, professional learning, and assessment.
 These features include the 6 features of PBL.

 - PBL units start with a Driving Question about a natural phenomenon to be explained or an engineering problem to be solved.